-A life estate deed is a legal contract that can be drawn up by an attorney to create a sort of joint ownership.
+A life estate deed is a legal contract that can be drawn up by a real estate attorney to create a sort of joint ownership.
 As the owner of the property (and life tenant), you would retain control and (if desired) tenancy through the end of your life.
-Once you pass away, however, the property will automatically transfer to the individual or entity of your choosing.
+Once you passed away, though, the property would automatically transfer to the individual or entity of your choosing.

 Unlike your other assets, property held in a life estate can be transferred without needing to pass through probate.
-This saves both time and potential frustration and can also result in significant tax advantages.
+This saves both time and potential frustration, and it can also result in significant tax advantages.

 The owner of the property in question is considered the life tenant, or grantor, when it comes to a life estate.
-As the life tenant, you will legally maintain possession of that property until you pass away (if that’s what you would like to do), even though you are technically passing on ownership of the property to your beneficiaries ahead of your death.
+As the life tenant, you’ll legally maintain possession of that property until you pass away, even though you’re technically passing on ownership of the property to your beneficiaries ahead of your death.

-This means that if you are creating a life estate deed for your primary home, you can securely live out the rest of your life there while also ensuring that it will transfer seamlessly to your chosen beneficiary once you’re gone.
+This means that if you’re creating a life estate deed for your primary home, you can securely live out the rest of your life there while also ensuring that it will transfer seamlessly to your beneficiary once you’re gone.

-The beneficiary you elect for your life estate is called the future tenant, or remainderman.
-They hold no rights to possession of the property while you are still alive; once you pass away, though, they will take full ownership and be able to make any and all decisions about the property.
+The remainderman holds no rights to possession of the property while you’re still alive.
+Once you die, they’ll take full ownership and be able to make all decisions about the property.

 Since a life estate deed is a form of joint ownership, both parties have an interest in the property and its care.
-The life tenant is able to make improvements to the property, renovate, or even turn it into a rental in many cases.
-However, they are also obligated to maintain its upkeep.
+The life tenant can make improvements to the property, renovate it or even turn it into a rental in many cases.
+They’re also obligated to maintain its upkeep.

 A life tenant is not allowed to sell a property outright, though they can sell their life interest in the property with the remainderman’s consent.
-However, it’s important to note that the buyer would only hold ownership of the property until the life tenant passes away; at that time, ownership would still transfer to the remainderman, in accordance with the life estate deed.
+It’s important to note that the buyer would only hold ownership of the property until the life tenant passes away.
+At that time, ownership would still transfer to the remainderman, in accordance with the life estate deed.

 Medicaid can play an essential role in many older adults’ lives, providing them with the financial support needed for things like nursing facilities and home health care.
 However, one’s assets are considered as a factor for Medicaid eligibility, which means that owning a home – or selling it outright and keeping the proceeds – could impact those benefits.